SimCmngs/SupportDocs-AI-Automation/README.md

 ## 📊 Results:
 The updated process for creating support documentation with **AI-Scribe**, achieved the following results:
 - 📚 **Optimized Documentation Process**
->    - (AI-generated user guides, will automate the enitre process, <ins>eliminating the need to manually take screenshots</ins>, edit them, <ins>and add step instructions</ins>).
+>    - (AI-generated user guides, will automate the entire process, <ins>eliminating the need to manually take screenshots</ins>, edit them, <ins>and add step instructions</ins>).

 - 📉 **Reduced Support Requests**
->    - (Integration of visual-aids, will provide a more intuitive understanding of instructions, <ins>empowering users to resolve issues for themsleves</ins>).
+>    - (Integration of visual-aids, will provide a more intuitive understanding of instructions, <ins>empowering users to resolve issues for themselves</ins>).

 - 😊 **Improved User Satisfaction**
 >    - (Cloud-hosted support docs, will enable automatic updates, giving users access to the most accurate information, resulting in <ins>fewer errors during troubleshooting.</ins>).